How To Talk to Your Partner About Finances

 Use combative terms: Take over, overhaul, fix, do this, figure it out, handle it.

-Lastly, if you have shared accounts, I recommend that both partners have access to Online Banking and Money Manager tools, so you both can see what's happening with your money whenever you want to.
+If you have joint accounts, make sure both partners have access to Online Banking and Money Manager tools, so you both can see what's happening with your money whenever you want to.

 Now that you've discussed what each of you take home, start talking about a budget to help define what "on track" looks like for you and your partner.

-Consider going one more step beyond "I" statements and bring a solution to the table: "I noticed some bills haven't been paid.
+Consider going one more step beyond "I" statements and either brainstorm together or bring a solution to the table: "I noticed some bills haven't been paid.
 I'm afraid our credit scores will be affected.
 I can help with paying the bills to help relieve you if you're feeling burdened by that task."

 Let's face it: Having financial conversations with your partner can be intimidating.
 You don't want to disappoint them or get frustrated by them.